 Norths Rugby Club

-Heart disease is the No 1 killer of all Australians, killing four times more women than breast cancer and three times more men than prostate cancer.
+Heart disease is the No 1 killer of all Australians, killing almost three times more women than breast cancer and three times more men than prostate cancer.
 A fact most people are unaware of.
 That’s why Norths Rugby chose Heart Research Australia as its official community partner – to help raise awareness about the importance of heart health for all Australians and support innovative first-stage research to create more heart survivors.

 The partnership began in 2010 with the aim to spread the message that heart research matters, and in doing so, promote Norths mission ‘To better the person, to better the player, to better the Community’.